scrottie/RepData_PeerAssessment1/PA1_template.md

 individual between October and November, in 2012.

 * Mean, median steps taken per day
+* Surprise bonus:  Which 5 minute interval has the highest average number of steps
 * Number of steps taken in each 5 minute interval, averaged across days
 * Reporting on the total number of missing observations
 * Comparative plots of weekend vs weekday activity by 5 minute interval